citrusframework/citrus/src/manual/containers-conditional.md

 ### Conditional

 Now we deal with conditional executions of test actions.
-Nested actions inside a conditional container are executed only in case a booleand expression evaluates to true.
+Nested actions inside a conditional container are executed only in case a boolean expression evaluates to true.
 Otherwise the container execution is not performed at all.

 See some example to find out how it works with the conditional expression string.